CCI-MOC/flocx/doc/provider_design.md

 * *resource_uuid*: This, combined with *resource_type*, defines the offered resource.
 * *start_date*: The start date of the offer.
 * *end_date*: The end date of the offer.
-* *status*
+* *status*: Possible values are *open*, *claimed*, and *expired*.
-* *properties*: This defines additional properties relevant to the offer which are not intrinsic the the resource itself.
+* *properties*: This defines additional properties relevant to the offer which are not intrinsic the the resource itself (intrinsic properties are fetched from services like Ironic and passed onwards).
 One example is *price*.
 * *created_at*
 * *updated_at*